stebansaa/eos-docs/evm/40_architecture/49_common-erc-standards.md

 ### ERC-721
-ERC-721 is a standard for non-fungible tokens (NFTs) on the EOSEVM network.
+ERC-721 is a standard for non-fungible tokens (NFTs) on the EOS EVM network.
 NFTs are unique and indivisible tokens that represent ownership of a specific item or asset.
 Each NFT has a distinct identifier, and they can be used for digital collectibles, unique assets, and more.

 #### Example ERC-721 Contract
 Here's an example of a basic ERC-721 token contract using the OpenZeppelin library in Solidity: